theBlackBoxSociety/p5js/02_basics.md

 </details>

-# P5.JS • Foundation: expressions, variables,  conditionals, loops, ...
+# P5.JS • Foundation: Expressions, Variables, Conditionals, Loops, Functions, Arrays and Objects.

 In the previous tutorial, we went through the basics of working with p5.js.
-This tutorial goes over a couple of fundamental concepts of computer programming with expressions (or math), variables, conditionals and loops.
-We will apply these concepts in working with motion.
+This tutorial goes over a solid number of fundamental concepts of computer programming with expressions (or math), variables, conditionals, loops, functions, arrays and objects.
+We will apply these concepts in working with random numbers, motion and recursion.
 But we will start with something that is pointless for the machine but, in time, will certainly prove its value to yourself and potential co-coders, *comments*.

 ## Comments